Ready to say goodbye to debt for good? Learn More

 A blue and white diagram with white text that provides an overview of the Fair Debt Collection Practices Act.

-Under the FDCPA, debt collectors have certain obligations, including the following:
+Under the FDCPA, debt collectors have to follow specific guidelines.
+These are some of the main ones:

 Blue and white infographic explaining four things debt collectors must do under federal law.